oracle-livelabs/oci/oci-network-firewall/lab3/lab3.md

 1. On the Oracle Cloud Infrastructure Console Home page, go to the Burger menu (on top left), select Networking and click on **Virtual cloud networks**.
 Next, click the VCN named **LiveLab-OCIFW-VCN**.
 On the VCN Details page, on the left menu, click **Route Tables**.
 Press **Create Route Table**.
 In the menu that opens, give it a name - **NAT-GW-RT**.
 No entries for the moment, we will do that at a later step.
   ![NAT GW1](images/natgw1.png)

-  Next, in the VCN Details page, click **NAT Gateways** on the left menu then click **Create NAT Gateway**.
+2. In the VCN Details page, click **NAT Gateways** on the left menu then click **Create NAT Gateway**.
 In the menu that opens, give it a name and attach the Route table previously created.
   ![NAT GW2](images/natgw2.png)

 ## Task 2: Adjust VCN routing